Bright629-design/PersonalDasboardGRP3/README.md

 # Personal Dashboard

-A dark-themed personal dashboard built with pure HTML, CSS, and vanilla JavaScript — no frameworks, no build tools, just one file.
+A dark-themed personal dashboard built with pure HTML, CSS, and JavaScript — no frameworks, no build tools, just one file.

 ## Features